rutar-academic/rutar.org/content/writing/using-closure-traits-to-simplify-rust-api.md

     }
 }
 ```
-The `where T: 'a` is a [non-local requirement](https://blog.rust-lang.org/2022/10/28/gats-stabilization.html#non-local-requirements-for-where-clauses-on-gats) since this bound is implied by the signature of render.

 The main downside of this solution is that it is quite a bit more verbose than the closure syntax.
 In particular, we lose out on closure features such as automatic variable capturing.